 The other Ravenclaw characters mentioned besides the five above come out to be Roger Davies, Michael Corner, Penelope Clearwater, Marietta Edgecombe, and Marcus Belby.
 Most are less memorable than the Hufflepuff characters.

 Penelope was the girlfriend of Percy Weasley and a victim of the basilisk attack.
 Michael Corner might be remembered as Ginny's short term boyfriend.
 Marietta was disfigured for life for 'snitching' on Dumbledore's Army when her mother's job in the Ministry was threatened.
 Roger played Quidditch.
 Marcus Belby came from a prominent family (his uncle is credited with developing the Wolfsbane Potion as a lycanthropy treatment) but Marcus himself doesn't play any major roles.

-It has been revealed through Pottermore that both Quirinus Quirrell and Olivander are both Ravenclaws.
+It has been revealed through Pottermore that Quirinus Quirrell, Gilderoy Lockhart, and Ollivander were Ravenclaws.

 The (live) Southerlings in Garth Nix's Abhorsen, who border on being a Mauve Shirt Army.
 They are refugees from the far southern countries who are seeking asylum in the Old Kingdom, even though they don't know about the magic that inhabits it.
 Their main features are their blue caps and scarves and their desperate need for protection, since the bad guy's plan is to kill and resurrect a lot of them at once.
 Instant Zerg Rush.
 Avoiding this takes up a lot of the heroes' time.
 The reason they're even in the Old Kingdom is to give certain Ancelstierre officials political brownie points.